-In connection with my garage sale article, I have continued to declutter our house room by room.
+In preparation for a garage sale, I have continued to declutter our house room by room.
 When our local church has their summer flea market we use this time to box up anything we have not used over the year.
 The areas we have spent the most time in decluttering are our closets and the kitchen.
 Clothes pill, shrink and change over the year.
 Check out your wardrobe and adjust.
 Do you really need that many pairs of jeans?

 Having a decluttered house will help if you ever want to use your house as a homeshare.
 We have talked about doing this in the summer months when we are traveling.
 One of my biggest reservations is how many personal items I have up on the walls and around our home.
 Minimizing these items would help with the potential of someone wanting to share our home.

 Just remember to often keep a critical eye on your stuff – is it starting to build up again?
 Is something that was once useful no longer worth keeping around?